RayHightower/RayHightower.com/_posts/2024-06-12-the-road-less-stupid.markdown

 >Pilots of high performance machines do not fly by the seat of their pants.<br/>&nbsp;<br/>– Keith Cunningham, ch27

+Running a business by the seat of your pants can be exciting, but it is not sustainable.

 Making sure you survive versus maximizing return on investment on a given investment.
 (Keith Cunningham has better words for this.
 Use Keith‘s words.)